The UConn Co-op: A Legacy

 Finalists may be asked to interview with review committee representatives as part of the selection process.

-The OUR expects to communicate Co-op Legacy Fellowship offers during the week of November 27, 2017.
-Awards must be accepted by Friday, December 8, 2017.
+The OUR expects to communicate Co-op Legacy Fellowship offers during the week of December 3, 2018.

 How to Apply